-The centre was created officially in 2007 to promote the delivery of forensic science expertise to the community and to scholars internationally.
+The Centre for Forensic Research was created officially in 2007 to promote the delivery of forensic science expertise to the community and to scholars internationally.

 The core researchers (Gail Anderson (Criminology), Lynne Bell (Criminology), Rolf Mathewes (Biosciences), Mark Skinner (Archaeology) and Dongya Yang (Archaeology) have worked for many years on the challenges of identifying human remains and determining how and when individuals died and crimes were committed.